Kenya’s president is committing his country to lead a multinational force to Haiti to combat gangs

 NAIROBI, Kenya (AP) — Kenya’s president has committed his country to lead a multinational force in Haiti to combat gang warfare, even as residents of both countries question the plan being pushed by Washington.

-President William Ruto spoke on Wednesday at a ceremony establishing diplomatic ties with the Caribbean nation.
+President William Ruto spoke on Wednesday at a ceremony establishing diplomatic ties with the Caribbean nation, held on the sidelines of the annual United Nations gathering of world leaders.
 Haiti’s prime minister, Ariel Henry, attended.
 Henry requested the deployment of such a force a year ago.

 “As the leading nation in the U.N.-backed security mission in Haiti, we are committed to deploying a specialized team to comprehensively assess the situation and formulate actionable strategies that will lead to long-term solutions,” Ruto said.